The Synod of Dort

 Historical, Theological, and Experiential Perspectives

 The book is divided into three major sections designed to deliver a better overall perspective on the Synod.
-The first section focuses on the reception of the canons of Dort among the Reformed churches in France where they were accepted and enforced.
+The first section focuses on the reception of the Canons of Dort among the Reformed churches in France where they were accepted and enforced.
 However, there were some internal questions, concerns, and even objections to the canons which are detailed in these chapters.
-The second section hones in on the theology of Dort with particular attention to the doctrines of election and the nature of the atonement.
+The second section hones in on the theology of the Canons of Dort with particular attention to the doctrines of election and the nature of the atonement.
 This section also includes an important chapter on the relationship between church and state, always a central concern in the Reformation and post-Reformation eras.
 Finally, the third major section looks at how believers could apply the theology to their daily lives and devotion to Christ.
-These chapters indicate that this was not merely a theological conference, but one that had practical implications as well.
+These chapters indicate that this was not merely a theological conference, but one that had practical and experiential implications as well.
 The book concludes with a chapter on the application of the Synod for believers today.

 - Dr. Joel R. Beeke, PhD is president and professor of systematic theology and homiletics at Puritan Reformed Theological Seminary in Grand Rapids.

 - Martin I. Klauber (Hg.)

 - Martin I. Klauber, PhD, is affiliate professor of Church History at the Trinity Evangelical Divinity School in Chicago.